sybrew/the-seo-framework/readme.txt

 	-> Can we do this for the Data/Post and Data/Term objects?
 		-> We could use umemo( __CLASS__ . "+$post_id" )

-TODO we added `uid`.
-We may want to rename `taxonomy` to `tax`--making it easier to read.
-	-> normalize_generator_args() can swap the name.

-TODO Helper/query
-	-> Query?
-		-> cache
-		-> utils
-TODO Helper/Taxonomies
-	-> Helper/Taxonomy
-TODO Helper/Post_Types
-	-> Helper/PostType
-What about "Helper/Filter/Taxonomies"?

 TODO we MUST add a new option for Schema.org
 	-> Shall we add subsequent toggles, for each type?
 		-> Shall we add more input fields for the user to tweak?